What to See at Each Program in 2025

 The following table is broken into lunations which agrees with how we schedule programs.

 The table shows for each program which planets are visible.
-2024 holds the promise of several bright comets.
 It also shows what kind of dark sky objects can be seen.
 These are described in more detail below

-Weeks marked "new'ish" will start with a less than 1st quarter moon which will set before 11PM.
+Weeks marked "new'ish" will start with a less than 33% moon.
 Deep Sky objects are more likely visible than on 1st quarter nights.

 What is visible during each program